24 Aug How to Prevent Eye Strain While Watching TV

 Regardless of how your eyes may feel the Canadian Association of Optometrists recommend that children should have their first eye exam before the age of 5 and an eye examination each year following.
 Adults should have an eye exam every 2 to 3 years depending on their age and eye health history.

-If you are suffering from TV eye strain, call our Unionville Optometry office at 1-905-477-4488 to make an appointment today.
+If you would like to learn more on how to prevent eye strain, call our Unionville Optometry office at 1-905-477-4488 to make an appointment today.
 Dr. David Innamorato, Dr. Krista Innamorato, or Dr. Mark Innamorato will conduct a thorough eye examination to check not only your vision, but also the overall health of your eyes.